 During the First World War, Michl served as a lieutenant in the k.u.k.
 Bohemian Infantry Regiment but, after six weeks spent in the field, he was captured by the Russian army in Przemysl, Poland in 1915.
 He spent the remainder of the war in a series of P.O.W. camps, first in Kharkov in the Ukraine, then in Katav-Ivanovsk and later Steritamak in the Urals, and finally at least two and a half years in Krasnoyarsk in Siberia.

 In Krasnoyarsk, Michl taught woodblock carving and etching in the P.O.W. camp between September 1916 and 1917.
 For a brief time in the spring and summer of 1918, Michl and the Hungarian artist Arthur Jakobovits were even allowed to move out of the camp and into private apartments in the city, where they taught a course on engraving at the municipal school of drawing.
 The pair also organized a graphics exhibition in Krasnoyarsk in June 1918.
 Otherwise, Michl had to content himself with lesser crafts, such as making labels for power boxes, designing lampshades, and crafting ornamental frames.
-Michl's P.O.W. camp prints are exceedingly rare and I've been able to locate an image of only one of them:
+Michl's P.O.W. camp prints are exceedingly rare and I've been able to locate an image of only two of them:

 After his return to Europe, Michl would continue to paint and make prints, including monotypes and colored woodblock prints.